 The Harvard Center for Population and Development Studies was founded in 1964 by the Harvard School of Public Health (now the Harvard T.H.
-Chan School of Public Health) Dean Jack Snyder and director Roger Revelle with a mandate to address issues of population control.
-Since then, this university-wide center has expanded its focus and pursued policy questions involving population, resources, health, and the environment, mainly in the context of developing countries.
+Chan School of Public Health) Dean Jack Snyder and Roger Revelle (the first director of the Center) with a mandate to address issues of population control.
+Since then, this University-wide center has expanded its focus and pursued policy questions involving population, resources, health, and the environment, mainly in the context of developing countries.

 Over the years, the Center’s intellectual concerns have evolved, in broad strokes by decades, to address the following themes:

 1980s: Health transitions in developing countries